bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ## Input & Time

-Input data can be read every frame, which means that its possible for frame drops and lag to introduce gaps where there is no player input being received by the game.
+Input data can be accessed every frame, which means that any changes we make based on input data will be applied every frame.
-This also means that if we're using timers and cooldowns inside of systems that will only run based on input, we have to be aware of the fact that those timers and cooldowns won't function properly unless we manually correct them.
+This isn't an issue for one-shot logic, but if we have some functionality that repeats and needs to be consistent across the player's real-time experience, we begin to run into issues.

 Most of what we'll cover here can also be found in more depth over in the [Time and Timers] page within The Game Loop chapter, so if there are concepts that aren't making sense or you just want to read more, be sure to check that page out as well.